 - Tonic Health

-Virtual ‘Movement for Memory’ exercise classes have been produced for dementia patients and their carers.
+Virtual ‘Movement for Memory’ exercise classes produced for dementia patients and their carers.
 Tonic Health have also created an outdoor activity programme based around engaging the community in open spaces and outdoor equipment at Tonic 44, creating a hub for activity.

 - Gainsborough Trinity Foundation

 The Access Roses project aimed to create a community hub at Roses Sports Ground.
 Multiple activity sessions for LSEG groups were delivered targeting 150 older people, disabled people, children and young people and those with a long term health condition.
 Programmes included yoga sessions, play sessions for children and walking sport sessions.

 Funding supported Stepping Stone Strollers, a weekly walking programme for the mental health support group.
 The installation of a ‘buddy bench’ provided people with the opportunity to rest half way through the walk and receive 1-2-1 coaching at a safe distance.